General Requirements for Graduation

 Students are encouraged to attend the University's Commencement and the School of Law's Sunflower Ceremony, both held each spring.
 Summer and previous fall graduates are strongly encouraged to attend the Sunflower Ceremony along with spring graduates.

 The story behind the Sunflower Ceremony began more than 100 years ago.
-For the first fifteen or twenty years after the University was established in 1883, none of its graduates wore the cap and gown to graduation ceremonies.
+For the first 15 or 20 years after the University was established in 1883, none of its graduates wore the cap and gown to graduation ceremonies.
 One spring day around the turn of the century, however, a salesperson called and offered to rent caps and gowns to graduating seniors.
 A committee of faculty and seniors met to consider the offer.
 At that time, the School of Law was housed in the basement of the Old Main Building.
 No one thought to send a message downstairs and invite anyone from the School of Law to the meeting.
 The committee decided that caps and gowns were appropriate and directed all seniors to wear the cap and gown to Commencement.

 The School of Law students had different ideas.
 Because they had not been invited to the original meeting nor consulted on the matter, they rejected the mandate to wear caps and gowns.
 In true lawyer fashion, they then made their argument point by point, reasoning that caps and gowns were traditional to, and representative of, the rest of the University but not a professional school like the School of Law.
 They proposed instead that graduating law students would wear white suits to Commencement.

 The University president and faculty conferred and decreed that the law students must either conform to the wishes of the senior class or wear a significant insignia to the graduation exercises.